HakanKOCAK/JotForm-Payment-Gateways/README.md

-This project made for a specific on JotForm so it will only work for that form.
+This project made for a specific form on JotForm so it will only work for it.
 The form ID is 91833732007959 and I initiliazed it in Helpers.js file.
-Please go to Helpers.js and add your API key to the line I commented than you are all set.
+Please go to Helpers.js and add your API key to the line I commented then you are all set.

 <<<<<<< HEAD